-Sean O’Connor and Barry Tyson, founders of Mindful Drinking SA recently hosted Cape Town’s first Mindful Drinking Festival at the Kirstenbosch Stone Cottages.
+Sean O’Connor and Barry Tyson, founders of Mindful Drinking SA recently hosted Johannesburg’s first Mindful Drinking Festival at the Kirstenbosch Stone Cottages.

 Well-timed on the back of “Sober October” the event that was attended by over 1000 visitors.
 The drawcard was a wide range of “non-alcoholic” or “alcohol-free” drinks that included “beers, wines, sparkling wines, gins, spirits, as well as tonics, natural juices and kombuchas.”

 What makes this festival so interesting is that not only did they promote only “alcohol-free” drinks but that the thrust of this festival hinged on the practice of “mindfulness”.

 For those that may not know, “mindfulness” is a colloquial term closely associated with personal behaviour change and transformation practices in behavioural psychology.
 These practices are commonly used across the spectrum of addiction recovery (albeit by many different names and formats).
 The practice teaches awareness of self, emotional states and regulation.

 Festivals of this nature reignite the juxtaposing debates about the risk vs rewards of people in recovery starting to consciously consume non-alcohol-associated beverages.